John Gregg Fee: Career

+J.A.R Rogers, who acted as principle, wanted to make the school interracial, and convinced Fee to go along by threatening to quit and take the students with him.
+In April 1859, an election was held between two slates for the school's Board of Trustees, one supporting the integrated school, and the other opposed.
+The former won by a ratio of 3 to 1.

+Fee, Rogers, and other supporters drew up a constitution for the school, and pledged their own support with more than 100 acre of land for the college's campus.

 In 1859 Fee took his family to Boston, Massachusetts, where he attended the AMA Convention and did fund-raising for the school.
 Abolitionists also encouraged him to seek help from Henry Ward Beecher's church in Brooklyn, New York.
 Abolitionists and supporters of education created a broad national network that sustained such progressive efforts.
 Word of Fee's seeking help from Beecher made the news in Kentucky, in a distorted fashion, and stirred up pro-slavery sentiment against him.
+It was especially Fee's statement from the pulpit, asking that the North send more people like John Brown south, "not to carry the Sword, but to carry the Gospel of Love" which riled up southeners still nervous from Brown's raid on Harpers Ferry, which had only recently taken place.
+This strategic error on Fee's part doomed his anti-slavery efforts in Kentucky.

-With social tensions increasing in the years leading up to the American Civil War, and especially after John Brown's Raid, in December 1859 a band of armed pro-slavery men came to Berea while Fee was still away in the East.
+In December 1859 a band of armed pro-slavery men came to Berea while Fee was still away in the East.
 They delivered notice to J.A.R.
 Rogers and others to leave the state within 10 days, because of the group's opposition to Fee, their church and college.
-Although the Bereans appealed to the governor of the state for protection, he said he was unable to do so.
+Although the Feeites appealed to Kentucky Governor Beriah Magoffin for protection, he said he was unable to do so.
 For a time, townspeople abandoned the village and school.
 Abolitionists were expelled from Lewis and Bracken counties as well.
 After Fee's return to Bracken County, where he and his family were staying with his in-laws, a committee of 62 men of "high standing" told Fee he and his supporters had to leave Bracken County.